fhirschmann/penchy/docs/job.rst

     jvm.hooks.append(myhook)

-This will give you the most power over the definition of actions which should take place before and after the exeuction of a JVM.
+This will give you the most power over the definition of actions which should take place before and after the execution of a JVM.

 Execution Hook
 --------------